Southwestern Athletic Conference Men's Basketball Player of the Year

-Historical records of this award have been spotty, and the following is a compiled list of the verified SWAC Players of the Year.
+Historical records of this award have been spotty, (Note: Please see the talk page for an e-mail correspondence with Tom Galbraith, who at the time of the exchanges was the SWAC men's basketball contact.) and the following is a compiled list of the verified SWAC Players of the Year.

 The Southwestern Athletic Conference Men's Basketball Player of the Year is an annual award given to the Southwestern Athletic Conference's (SWAC) most outstanding player.